DSchaedler/DSchaedler.github.io/_posts/dungeon_master_advice.markdown

 Adventuring is a well known profession in the D&D world.
 Most shops will carry basic adventuring supplies.
 Niche items will be available at weird shops in major cities.

 **NPCs:**
+Every NPC needs to exist to further the plot in some way.
+Even generic shop keepers should have quests or relationships that tie them into the world and ground them as real people.

+- The inkeeper is out of ale because his most recent shipment was destroyed in the latest of a series of bandit attacks.
+- The general goods shop owner has a daughter who recently left to visit her girlfriend.
+The shop owner was supposed to hear from her 3 days ago, and hasn't yet.
+- The captain of the Guard is having an affair with the duchess.
+They agree to arrange an audience with her in exchange for the party keeping quiet.

 Characteristics
 - Height
 - Skin Tone